tgirke/GEN242/content/en/assignments/Projects/project_data.md

 ## Workflow Rmd file

 To run the actual data analysis workflows, the RNA-Seq project can use the `systemPipeRNAseq.Rmd` file obtained from the `genWorkenvir(workflow='rnaseq')` call directly.
-However, the ChIP-Seq group should use the Rmd linked from on top right corner of the ChIP-Seq tutorial [here](https://girke.bioinformatics.ucr.edu/GEN242/tutorials/spchipseq/spchipseq/) and then name the downloaded file `systemPipeChIPseq.Rmd`.
+However, the ChIP-Seq group should use the Rmd linked on top right corner of the ChIP-Seq tutorial [here](https://girke.bioinformatics.ucr.edu/GEN242/tutorials/spchipseq/spchipseq/) and then name the downloaded file `systemPipeChIPseq.Rmd`.
 To simplify this, the ChIP-Seq group members can run from the command-line within their `chipseq` workflow directory the following download command.
-This will assign the proper file name and overwrite the preloaded version that has the same name.

 ```r
 wget -O https://raw.githubusercontent.com/tgirke/GEN242/main/content/en/tutorials/spchipseq/spchipseq.Rmd systemPipeChIPseq.Rmd
 ```

+This will assign the proper file name and overwrite the preloaded version of this file that has the same name.